top of page

 名称未設定.jpg

+We are studying RNA biology, particularly focusing on long noncoding RNAs.
 We aim to achieve cutting-edge RNA drug discovery by utilizing molecular biology and bioinformatics.

 ◎.
-The appeal of long noncoding RNA (lncRNA)
+Long noncoding RNA (lncRNA)

 Long noncoding RNA (lncRNA) is a type of RNA.
 This RNA is generally defined as a transcript of more than 200 nucleotides that does not undergo translation into protein.
 This means it does not code for genetic information and does not have a function as a protein.
 In recent years, it has become clear that these lncRNAs play a diverse role within cells, suggesting involvement in important biological processes such as gene expression regulation (HOTAIR), maintaining cellular structures (NEAT1), and disease progression (MALAT1).
 However, the function of the tens of thousands of estimated lncRNAs is mostly unexplored.